The Red Vineyard - Vincent Van Gogh

 His talent was so impressive as a painter that he managed to significantly change the course of modern art.
-He never received recognition in his life and committed suicide at the age of 37 thinking that he was a failure, due to his poor mental health, but despite that, his art transcended for a lifetime.
+He never received recognition in his life and committed suicide at the age of 37 thinking he was a failure, due to his poor mental health, but despite that, his art transcended for a lifetime.

 It is not the language of painters, but the language of nature that one must listen to, the feeling for the things themselves, for reality, is more important than the feeling for the paintings.

 His bold use of color and expressive brushwork were defining components of his communication with the world.
-But it was that strange feeling that drew him to everyday life, to ordinary people, that may explain why his art is so captivating.
+But it was this strange feeling that drew him to everyday life, to ordinary people, that may explain why his art is so captivating.

 A special legend of Vincent Van Gogh, makes this painting a legendary painting.
 This painting forms the story of the only sale that Van Gogh made in his entire life.

-That doesn't change anything about his life: "What matters is that he sold very little," says curator Richard Kendall, who wrote the main catalog essay for the successful "Van Gogh's Van Goghs" exhibition shown a few years ago at the National Gallery of Art in Washington.
+That doesn't change anything about his life: "What matters is that he sold very little," says curator Richard Kendall, who wrote the main catalog essay for the hit "Van Gogh's Van Goghs" exhibition shown a few years ago at the National Gallery of Art in Washington.

-The origin of this magnificent work begins with a simple comment that the artist makes in a letter to his friend, the painter Eugene Boch, about his plans to paint The Red Vineyard :
+The origin of this magnificent work begins with a simple comment that the artist makes in a letter to his friend the painter Eugene Boch, about his plans to paint The Red Vineyard :